PaulBlanche/frugal/docs/data/api/02-script-loader.md

 # Script loader

-The script loader is used to generate bundle of javascript code executed on the browser.
+The script loader is used to generate bundle of JavaScript code executed on the browser.
 Every module targeted by this loader should export a `main()` function :

 ```ts
 export function main() {